History of Calvert County

 Origin of the County

 The original location of the county seat was Calvertown, Calvert Town or Calvert Towne, on the Patuxent.
 When this proved to be inconvenient the county seat was moved in 1722 by an Act of the Assembly to a tract known as "Williams' Old Field" which was designated as the site of a new courthouse.
 The town created by this act was named Prince Frederick.
 The Courthouse was finally completed in 1732.

 The Revolutionary War

-The Civil WarThe main crop in Calvert County was tobacco, a labor-intensive crop that resulted in a reliance on slavery to make it profitable.
+The main crop in Calvert County was tobacco, a labor-intensive crop that resulted in a reliance on slavery to make it profitable.
 This made the county very vulnerable to the forces that tore at the nation, resulting in the Civil War.
 Although Maryland was officially aligned with the North, many countians sympathized with the Confederate cause.

 When slavery ended, profound changes swept the countryside.
-Out of necessity, the economy of the county turned away from large plantations dependent on cheap labor and to the livelihood available in the waters.
+Out of necessity, the economy of the county turned away from large plantations dependent on bound or cheap labor and to the livelihood available in the waters.
 In 1867, Captain Isaac Solomon established a commercial fishery in the southernmost part of the county, which became known as Solomon's Island.
 A cannery and a fishing fleet combined with boat building to create a bustling economy.

 Life in Calvert County continued without much change into the 20th century.
 The introduction of the automobile made inland travel more attractive, although the lack of good roads made for a rough ride.
 In 1936, the county had only 15.2 miles of paved roads.
 Electrification did not come to the county until 1939, when Southern Maryland Electric Cooperative began service in the area.
 A toll bridge was built across the Patuxent River at Hallowing Point in 1951, connecting Calvert and Charles Counties.
 A workboat or ferry was the only direct link with St. Mary's County from Solomons.
 As recently as 1972, children in Solomons commuted to school in St. Mary's County by boat.

 Two other improvements that have dramatically affected the county are the construction of Route 4, and the Thomas Johnson Bridge.
-Route 4, a 38 mile-long four-lane highway began in 1964 and completed in 1987, runs the length of the county and is named after Comptroller Louis L. Goldstein.
+Route 4, a 38 mile-long four-lane highway begun in 1964 and completed in 1987, runs the length of the county and is named after Comptroller Louis L. Goldstein.
 The Thomas Johnson Bridge connects Solomons to St. Mary's County.
 These changes have fueled the remarkable growth that Calvert County is experiencing today.